Your One-Stop GIS Program

 Your One-Stop GIS Software

-Meet the outstanding features of vMAP Portal
+Features of vMAP Portal

-What's New about vMAP
+What's new about vMAP

 The household survey is conducted to list population data related to the project carried out by certain parties.
 Projects that usually require household surveys include projects with the theme of poverty, health, and population census projects.
 Both the government and non-governmental organizations (as initiators), need survey data to determine strategies for the continuation of their projects, for example an organization wanting to send assistance to the poor, where the intended poor are those who fit their project criteria, then based on the results of the household survey it can be seen the distribution of the population that falls into the criteria of poor population.

 The tourism industry is one of the primary segments of the government that can benefit a lot with the help of GIS.
 If you can recall, one of the basic functions of GIS and mapping is answering where things are.
 And this is very helpful especially for industries like tourism wherein, people are always interested to know where the beautiful sceneries are, how to get there and almost all questions, big or small, about a certain place.